CFO Jimmy's Patronis' Seal

 Public Deposits Program Update:

-Governor DeSantis signed House Bill 3, Government and Corporate Activism, into law on June 2, 2023.
+Governor DeSantis signed House Bill 989, Chief Financial Officer, into law on May 2, 2024.
 This law enacts several changes to Florida’s Public Deposits Program, Chapter 280, Florida Statutes.
-A communication sent out to Qualified Public Depositories provides guidance on the new requirements for financial institutions.

-Please contact our Public Deposits section with any questions on this new requirement.
+Please contact our Public Deposits section with any questions on the law changes.